-- 1. Recognize fractions as parts of unit wholes, parts of a collection, locations on number lines, and divisions of whole numbers. - 2.
-Represent fractions using words, numbers, or models. - 3.
-Identify equivalent fractions; compare and order fractions. - 4.
-Add and subtract simple fractions. - 5.
-Show understanding of decimal place value including recognizing and writing decimals using words and numbers. - 6.
-Add and subtract decimals. - 7.
+- 1. Show understanding of fractions by recognizing fractions as parts of unit wholes, parts of a collection, locations on number lines, and by representing fractions using words, numbers, or models. - 2.
+Identify equivalent simple fractions; compare and order simple fractions. - 3.
+Add and subtract simple fractions. - 4.
+Show understanding of decimal place value including representing decimals using words, numbers, or models. - 5.
+Add and subtract decimals. - 6.
 Solve problems involving simple fractions or decimals.

-Note: Fourth-grade fractions items will involve denominators of 2, 3, 4, 5, 8, or 10.
+Note: Fourth-grade fractions items will involve denominators of 2, 3, 4, 5, 6, 8, 10, 12, or 100.

 Fourth-grade decimals items will involve decimals to tenths and/or hundredths.